-Why you should buy this: It’s the best version of the most popular console and has the highest number of high-fidelity games.
+Why you should buy this: It’s the latest iteration of one of the most popular consoles of all time and has the best launch lineup of any console to date.

 Who it’s for: Everyone.

-Who it’s for: Players who want to play games and watch movies at the highest possible image quality.
+Who it’s for: Players who want to play as many new games as possible with the best visual fidelity.

 Why we picked the Xbox One X:

-Why you should buy this: You want a full console gaming experience — but on the go.
+Why you should buy this: You want a console gaming experience — but on the go with unmatched first-party support.

 Why we picked the Nintendo Switch:

 Nintendo sidestepped the current console arms race by changing not how you use your console, but where.
-The Switch is a hybrid device that plugs into a television like the PlayStation 4 and Xbox One, but also works as a handheld.
+The Switch is a hybrid device that plugs into a TV like the PS5 and Xbox Series X, but also works as a handheld.

-While it doesn’t quite have the oomph to play the latest 4K, 60 fps releases for Xbox One or PS4, the Switch can play Doom (2016) at a smooth 30 fps anywhere you want, and that’s more than good enough for a lot of gamers.
-In addition to contemporary titles like the Wolfenstein II port, the Switch has also proved itself as a fantastic venue for reviving modern classics, such as Skyrim, L.A.
+While it doesn’t quite have the oomph to play the latest 4K, 120 fps releases slated for next-gen consoles, the Switch can play Doom at a smooth 30 FPS anywhere you want, and that’s more than enough for a lot of gamers.
+In addition to contemporary titles like Control, the Switch is a fantastic venue for reviving modern classics, such as The Witcher 3, L.A.
 Noire, and Dark Souls Remastered.

-More than just a clearance house for lightly aged AAA titles, the Switch also offers an ever-growing catalog of fantastic first-party games like Super Mario Odyssey and The Legend of Zelda: Breath of the Wild, as well as excellent indies such as Stardew Valley, Celeste, and Dead Cells.
-Add in some forward-looking experiments with Nintendo Labo, and the Switch is looking like a well-rounded platform with something unique to offer everyone.
+More than just a clearance house for lightly-aged AAA titles, the Switch also offers an ever-growing catalog of fantastic first-party games like Super Mario Odyssey, The Legend of Zelda: Breath of the Wild, and Animal Crossing: New Horizons, as well as excellent indies such as Stardew Valley, Celeste, and Ori and the Will of the Wisps.
+Add in some old school Nintendo nostalgia with a growing list of NES and SNES games through Nintendo Switch Online, and the Switch is a well-rounded console.

-If you plan on only using your Nintendo Switch in handheld mode, you can also choose the Nintendo Switch Lite.
-It lacks the television docking support of the standard system, but features a smaller size and a slightly better battery life than the console that launched in 2019.
-It’s compatible out of the box with nearly every Nintendo Switch game, as well, and is perfect for Pokémon Sword and Shield.
+If you plan on only using your Nintendo Switch in handheld mode, the Nintendo Switch Lite makes for a great option at a slightly lower price point.
+It lacks the television docking support of the standard system, but features a smaller size and a slightly better battery life than the updated Switch console that launched last year.
+It’s compatible out of the box with nearly every Nintendo Switch game, as well, and is perfect for games like Pokémon Sword and Shield.

-The Switch is also a great companion console for people who already own a PS4 Pro or Xbox One X. It can do things its competitors can’t and offers many appealing titles that will never appear on a PlayStation or Xbox.
+Theis also a great companion console for anyone who already own a PlayStation or Xbox console.
+It can do things the competition can’t, and offers a host of great titles that will likely never appear on a Sony or Microsoft system.

 Read our full Nintendo Switch review